Society Awards & MSA Fellows

 - No additional documentation is required for the Distinguished Scientist, Burton, Outstanding Technologist and Maser Awards.

 Nominations are submitted through an online form by filling-in the basic nominee information and uploading the required supporting documents.
 Be sure to have all of the above information and documents prepared before starting to complete the nomination form.
 Nominations will remain under consideration for three years and may be updated during those years.

-The designation "MSA Fellow" is intended to recognize those who have been conferred the Society's Distinguished Scientist Awards, as well as senior distinguished members of the Society who have been a member of the Society for at least 10 years and have made significant contributions to the advancement of the field of microscopy and microanalysis through a combination of scientific achievement and service to the scientific community and the Society itself.
+The designation "MSA Fellow" is intended to recognize those who have been conferred the Society's Distinguished Scientist Awards, as well as senior distinguished members of the Society who is a current member in good standing and has made significant contributions to the advancement of the field of microscopy and microanalysis through a combination of scientific achievement and service to the scientific community and the Society itself.
 Successful nominations may emphasize contributions to science or service, but must demonstrate both elements to some degree.
 Such notable contributions could include, for example, technique development or applications, extensive service to the microscopy profession (e.g., education, outreach), and distinguished service to the Society.
 Election to MSA Fellow will be highly selective but should represent a broad cross-section of the MSA membership.
 The number of MSA members elected to Fellowship each year is restricted to no more than 0.5% of the total MSA membership.

-Nominations for MSA Fellow, Class of 2022, are now closed.
+Nominations for MSA Fellows, Class of 2024, are now open.

 Fellows Nomination Requirements

 - The nominee must be a current member of MSA in the year of the nomination submission (e.g., someone nominated in 2023 for Class of 2024 Fellows should be a current member of MSA for the year of 2023.

 - Current members of Council and the Fellows Committee are not eligible for nomination, nor may they participate in the nomination process.